Reconfigurable-Computing-CalPoly-Pomona/Amotional-response/README.md

   * pi-inference.py : Script for image collection and inference that runs on the Pi Zero W

 * Files (Microcontrollers):
-  * PIC18F4321_MainCode.C : This is the code from the presetation for the main microcontroller.
+  * Demo_PIC18F4321_MainCode.C : This is the code from the presetation for the main microcontroller.
-  * PIC12F1822_AudioCode.C : This is the code from the presetation for the microcontroller responsible for audio generation.
+  * Demo_PIC12F1822_AudioCode.C : This is the code from the presetation for the microcontroller responsible for audio generation.

+**Hardware**
+* Files:
+  * SeniorProject.PCB : Current PCB design
+  * SeniorProject.sch : Current schematic of hardware

 Presentation Link: https://youtu.be/V8JK8axZZhU